kj-sh604/markdown-cv/index.md

 : Creates a HTML version and PDF of a résumé/CV derived from a single markdown file.
 Output is created from the use of open-source tools such as pandoc and LaTeX.

 + procrastislides.com [Website](https://procrastislides.com/)
-: A website that outputs a complete slideshow presentation just based on the user's Markdown input.
+: A website that outputs a complete slideshow presentation based on the user's Markdown input.
 Includes an embedded editor along with a video tutorial for site visitors.
 The markdown to PDF conversion is done with the utilization of several GNU Core Utilities, pandoc, and LaTeX Beamer templates.
 This project is self-hosted on a VPS with the utilization of a LAMP Stack.

 + Collection of GNU/Linux "dotfiles" for Desktop PCs and Laptops.
 [Github](https://github.com/blistakanjo604).
 : A series of configuration files that contain full-featured vim, awesome-window-manager set-up, and many other settings.
 Repository contains personal knowledge-base on managing & configuring Linux systems.